 Vesperman Farms & Bures Berry Patch, Inc - Barneveld

-There are many excellent choices for finding pumpkins in southwest Wisconsin; two to try are Barneveld's Vesperman Farms, farmed by the Vesperman family for nearly 120 years, and Bures Berry Patch where a philosophy of Best Management Practices minimizes the environmental impact involved in producing a wide variety of premium fall produce.
+There are many excellent choices for finding pumpkins in southwest Wisconsin.
+Two to try are Barneveld's Vesperman Farms, farmed by the Vesperman family for well more than a century, and Bures Berry Patch, where a philosophy of best management practices minimizes the environmental impact involved in producing a wide variety of premium fall produce.

 Pumpkin for the Taste Buds

-Several of their made-from-scratch pies have won awards at the Annual National Pie Championship in Florida.
-Try the Pumpkin Cream Cheese for a seasonally sensational piece of pie!
+Several of their made-from-scratch pies have won awards at the annual APC National Pie Championships.
+Try the pumpkin cream cheese for a seasonally sensational piece of pie!
 You can find Norske Nook all around the state, with additional locations in DeForest, Hayward and Rice Lake.